 From 2010 to 2012, it was observed that leaves were already turning yellow and beginning to fall during monitoring in early to mid-September, which may have been due to an extended period of low precipitation (Figure 24).
 This condition is apparent in photos from these years.
 By 2013, despite continued drought, foliage is fuller and greener (which was supported by data that showed an increase in overstory cover this year).
-Tree leaf cover appeared sparse in 2015 (Figure 28 and Photo Stations 1-5, Appendix J), with leaves falling by early September; reasons are unknown but may be long-term effects of drought in the region.
+Tree leaf cover appeared sparse in 2015 (Figure 28 and Photo Stations 1-5, Appendix I), with leaves falling by early September; reasons are unknown but may be long-term effects of drought in the region.
 Data did not reflect this with overstory cover higher in 2015 (84.1 percent) than in previous years.
+By 2016 there were no observable declines in overall vegetation health at the site.